timoxley/slacker/Readme.md

 # Slacker

-### Awaken workers when they are needed, otherwise kill them.
+### Spawn workers when they are needed, otherwise kill them.

 ## Example